-Because Verzenio is given with Faslodex or an aromatase inhibitor, you also may have side effects caused by those medicines.
+Because Verzenio is given with Faslodex tamoxifen, or an aromatase inhibitor, you also may have side effects caused by those medicines.
 Common side effects of Faslodex are hot flashes, nausea, and vomiting.
+Common side effects of tamoxifen are hot flashes, nausea, and fatigue.
 Common side effects of an aromatase inhibitor are joint stiffness and joint pain.

 - Verzenio (abemaciclib) prescribing information.
 Lilly USA, LLC.
 Available at: https://www.accessdata.fda.gov/drugsatfda_docs/label/2021/208716s006s007s008lbl.pdf (PDF).

 Can we help guide you?

 Breast self-exam, or regularly examining your breasts on your own, can be an important way to...

 What Is Breast Implant Illness?

 Breast implant illness (BII) is a term that some women and doctors use to refer to a wide range...